Franzl27/.spe-plot-and-more/README.md

 ---

+# Making Your Own Windows Executable
+**Copy the folder _WindowsExecutable_ to your harddisk**
+- Replace .ico file for a real one
+- Add plotSPE.py to the folder
+- Run the .bat file

 # Program Startup and Configuration Files

 When the program is started for the first time, it loads **default settings**.